ihmeuw/vivarium/docs/tutorials/1_Life.rst

 .. topic:: What is an index?

-    Indexes are an important concept in CEAM, which come from our reliance on `pandas`.
+    Indexes are an important concept in Vivarium, which come from our reliance on `pandas`.
 They may take a bit of getting used to.
 The basic idea is that an index represents a location within a container.
 You may have seen the used on python lists: